|

 B. Monkey (Asia Argento) |

-Edge of Seventeen (1998) Director David Moreton's (debut feature film) and screenwriter Todd Stephens' semi-autobiographical, unrated, nostalgic gay coming-of-age arthouse film was set in 1984 in Sandusky, Ohio.
+Edge of Seventeen (1998) Director David Moreton's (debut feature film) and screenwriter Todd Stephens' semi-autobiographical, unrated, nostalgic gay coming-of-age arthouse film was set in Sandusky, Ohio in the year 1984.
 It told about the sexual initiation and evolution of the relationship between a high school senior and a co-worker:

 In a very frank and explicit scene set in a motel, Eric experienced sexual awakening through an awkward and clumsy physical coupling with Rod and then was left after their quick one-night stand and summer fling.
 Even after discovering his gayness, Eric pursued an unsatisfying romantic relationship with his best female friend Maggie (Tina Holmes) and eventually "came out," frequented the local gay bar, and changed his physical appearance with bleached hair, mascara, and an androgynous look. |